Axonius - Add Custom Data to Assets

 • Multiple Values - Creates a list field.

-2. From the Value type dropdown, select a value type according to the field type that you selected.
+2. From the Value type dropdown, select a value type according to the field type that you selected in the previous step.
+The value types are:

-• When Field type is Single Value, the following Value types are available:
+• When the Field type is Single Value, type a value.

-• For a String, Float, or Integer value type, in the Field value field, select from the dropdown or type a free-text value for the custom field.
+• For a String, Float, or Integer value type, in the Field value box, type a free-text value for the custom field.

-• For a Boolean value type, from the Field value dropdown, select either True or False.
+• For a Boolean value type, from the Field value (True/False) dropdown, select either Yes or No.

 • For a Date value type, select the current date or a specific date.
-See Adding Dates below for more details.
+Learn more about Adding Dates.

-• For a String, Float, or Integer value type, in the Field value field, select from the dropdown (if it exists), the field values.
-Otherwise, type a value, and then press Enter, comma, or semicolon to add each additional value to the list.
+• For a String, Float, or Integer value type, in the Field value (list [field type]) box, type a value, and then press Enter, comma, or semicolon to add it to the list.
 You can also paste a comma separated list into the field.
 To learn more, see Adding a List String below.

-• For a Date value type, select the current date or specific dates.
-See Adding Dates below for more details.
+• For a Date value type, in the Field Value (list date) box, select the current date or specific dates.
+Learn more about Adding Dates.

-• When you enable the Check to append values to existing.
-Leave off to override existing values. option, if the Multiple Value field already exists on the asset, the field values entered in this enforcement action are added to the existing values on the asset field.
+• The Append values if field exists (list [field type]) checkbox becomes available.
+When enabled, if the Multiple Value field already exists on the asset, the field values entered in this Enforcement Action are added to the existing values on the asset field.
 Otherwise, the entered field values overwrite the existing field values.

 Adding Dates